Financial Support for Maryland Students

 - 2+2 Transfer Scholarship:

 Established by the Maryland Higher Education Commission (MHEC), the 2+2 Transfer Scholarship is awarded to Maryland community college students seeking to earn a bachelor’s degree.
-This scholarship is awarded in $2,000 amounts for STEM or nursing students, and $1,000 amounts for eligible students of all other types of study.
+This scholarship is awarded in $2,000 amounts for science, teaching, engineering, computer science, mathematics, or nursing degrees, and $1,000 amounts for eligible students of all other types of study.
 Students awarded with the 2+2 transfer scholarship can renew for up to three years or six semesters of study; award recipients must maintain a minimum 2.5 GPA at a Maryland-based institution to renew.

 - Part-Time Grant: